-The very first year of the Biennial, 1991, when the marble statues making up Be Gardiner’s work, Icarus and the Guardian Angels, won one of two purchase prizes, Dean of Arts and Sciences James Yarbrough designated the purchased works throughout campus “The University of Alabama’s permanent outdoor collection.”
+The very first year of the Biennial, 1991, when the marble statues making up Be Gardiner’s work, Icarus and the Guardian Angels, won one of two purchase prizes, then-Dean James Yarbrough designated the purchased works throughout campus “The University of Alabama’s permanent outdoor collection.”

 Familiar to pedestrians around Garland Hall, Peter Flanary’s Walt Whitman Cult Wagon won the Art Oakes Purchase Award in 1995, and became part of the UA’s permanent outdoor collection. http://www.flickr.com/photos/uaart/2868653648/

 In 1995 (the third exhibition), Yarbrough wrote in that year’s catalog that the endowment for the Biennial was established “in order to exhibit and acquire sculpture of heroic proportions for the University.”